DevExpress-Examples/winforms-pictureedit-add-custom-graphic-operation-watermark/Readme.md

    - a SpinEditor to enter the font size
    - a CheckEditor to allow the watermark text to be repeated throughout the image.

-3. Handle the PictureEdit.ImageEditorDialogShowing event to add custom commands (buttons) to the editor's main toolbar.
+3. Handle the <a href="https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.Repository.RepositoryItemPictureEdit.ImageEditorDialogShowing">PictureEdit.ImageEditorDialogShowing event</a> to add custom commands (buttons) to the editor's main toolbar.

    In the example two commands are added:
    - WatermarkPreset - Invokes the WatermarkGraphicOperation with predefined settings.